Conkwer/trespasser/README.md

 ## Philosophy

 DirectX12 and graphic overhauls are not planned.
 dgVoodoo2 as a wrapper to DirectX12 is recommended instead.
-You can play on the original legacy hardware, obviously (DirectDraw or DirectX6 compatible video card, Pentium III or better).
+You can play with this patch on the original legacy hardware obviously (DirectDraw or DirectX6 compatible video card, Pentium III or better).

 ## Status